Food Lifestyle

 crunchy curried chickpeas in dish

-If you’re a crunchy snacker, and you have an air fryer, then add this recipe to the top of your list.
+If you’re a crunchy snacker and you have an air fryer, then add this recipe to the top of your list.
 Crunchy chickpeas are all the rage and for good reason.
 They’re a great source of plant-powered protein, are packed with fiber, and can help keep you full in between meals.
 Plus, that crunch, especially when made in an air fryer, is irresistible!
-Add different seasonings throughout the week for variety, though we won’t be surprised if this Crunchy Curried Chickpea recipe is your favorite!
+Add different seasonings throughout the week for variety, though we won’t be surprised if this Crunchy Curried Chickpeas recipe is your favorite!

 3. Crispy Cajun Tofu Bites with Cajun Remoulade